Why You Should Not Represent Yourself in a Motorcycle Accident Lawsuit in New Jersey

 When a personal injury lawyer files a lawsuit, they typically have a team in place to support them.
 Every attorney’s office is different, but a support system can include investigators, paralegals, office assistants, and other attorneys.
 Experienced attorneys also have useful connections to expert witnesses and court reporters that most non-attorneys would not have.
 If your injuries are severe, your case could end up being a colossal undertaking.
 Trying to handle it on your own is likely more than you can handle.

-You Don’t Have Experience Negotiating With Insurance Companies
+No Experience Negotiating With NJ Insurance Companies

 Most cases are resolved through a settlement instead of at trial.
 This fact makes experienced negotiating with hostile insurance companies valuable.
 Insurance companies will go to great lengths to push inadequate offers in hopes that they can low-ball an accident victim and save some money.
 If you do not have experienced handling these negotiations, you will not have a frame of reference for what a good settlement offer looks like.